open-prophetdb/biomedgps-data/wandb/README.md

 - double_ent: Double entitiy dim for complex number It is used by RotatE.

---double_rel: Double relation dim for complex number.
+- double_rel: Double relation dim for complex number.

 - neg_adversarial_sampling: Indicate whether to use negative adversarial sampling.It will weight negative samples with higher scores more.